+Designed for intensive investigation of a variety of issues and contemporary trends related to the concerns of Post-Secondary educators.

-A consideration of issues that influence the manner in which literacy research is conducted and applied.
-555 SEMINAR IN LITERACY EDUCATION 3 sem. hrs.
+555 SEMINAR IN LITERACY EDUCATION

 An advanced exploration of a specific topic in literacy education.
 Prerequisite: C&I 551 or 553 or master's degree in literacy/reading education.

-562 THE EDUCATION OF TEACHERS 3 sem. hrs.
+562 THE EDUCATION OF TEACHERS

 A study of the professional development of teachers and those involved in teacher education.
-Current practices and reform literature associated with pre-service and inservice teacher education.
+Current practices and reform literature associated with pre-service and inservice teacher education

 563 CRITICAL ISSUES IN TEACHER EDUCATION

 3 sem. hrs.

 Analysis of curricular debates within teacher education, emphasizing the relationship of current mandates to the larger purposes of teacher preparation.
 Prerequisite: C&I 562 or consent of instructor.

-564 ASSESSMENT IN TEACHER EDUCATION

-3 sem. hrs.
+564 ASSESSMENT IN TEACHER EDUCATION 3 sem. hrs.
 Inquiry into recent research in assessment and relationships among new views of knowledge, teacher learning, and assessment of teachers.
 Prerequisite: C&I 562 or consent of instructor.

-575 INSTRUCTIONAL RESEARCH

-3 sem. hrs.
+575 INSTRUCTIONAL RESEARCH 3 sem. hrs.